scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 Our extensions to Pandas also work with these facilities.
 If the last line of a notebook cell returns a DataFrame containing span and tensor data, then Jupyter will display an HTML representation of the DataFrame, including cells that contain our extension types.

-*TODO: Example of displaying a DataFrame with Span and Tensor data (maybe share this figure with another section)*
+Figure :ref:`bert` shows how a DataFrame containing a column of spans and a column of tensors renders as HTML when shown in a Juypter notebook.

 Other Python development tools, including Visual Studio Code, PyCharm, and Google Colab, use extended versions of the Jupyter DataFrame display facilities